Cliffhanger

 The 1914 film serial Perils of Pauline was shown in bi-weekly installments and ended with a cliffhanger.

-A cliffhanger or cliffhanger ending is a plot device in fiction which features a main character in a precarious situation, facing a difficult dilemma or confronted with a shocking revelation at the end of an episode of serialized fiction or before a commercial break in a television programme.
-A cliffhanger is intended to incentivize the audience to return to see how the characters resolve the dilemma.
+A cliffhanger is a plot device in fiction that places a main character in an unresolved, precarious situation—such as a sudden danger, a difficult dilemma, or a shocking revelation—at the conclusion of a narrative installment.
+The device is designed to incentivize audience retention for subsequent installments.

-Some serials end with the caveat, "To Be Continued" or "The End?"
-In serial films and television series, the following episode sometimes begins with a recap sequence.
+Serialized narratives may conclude with textual cues such as "To Be Continued" or "The End?", and in serialized television, subsequent episodes frequently utilize a recap sequence.

 Cliffhangers were used as literary devices in several works of the Middle Ages with One Thousand and One Nights ending on a cliffhanger each night.
 Cliffhangers appeared as an element of the Victorian era serial novel that emerged in the 1840s, with many associating the form with Charles Dickens, a pioneer of the serial publication of narrative fiction.
 Following the enormous success of Dickens, by the 1860s cliffhanger endings had become a staple part of the sensation serials.